czernous/persian-hugo/exampleSite/content/about/_index.md

 So far, I have completed a Level 4 in Copywriting and am in the midst of completing a Level 4 in Social Media Marketing.
 I hope to complete a certificate in SEO at a later date.

-All this studying inspired me to share the knowledge gained from my courses on my blog to help others market their businesses online.
+All this studying inspired me to share the knowledge gained from my courses on my blog to help other creatives market their businesses online.

+Marketing isn't an area of focus on creative courses.
+Even though funny enough it is one of the most important aspects of being an artist or designer.
+So my blog fills that knowledge gap.

 When I am not writing, you will find me reading, travelling, working out, crocheting and watching movies with my family.